curl/curl/docs/GOVERNANCE.md

 expect to retire security team members as they "drift off" from the project or just find themselves unable to perform their duties there.

+## Core team

+There is a curl core team.
+It currently has the same set of members as the security team.
+It can also be reached on the security email address.

+The core team nominates and invites new members to the team when it sees fit.
+There is no open member voting or formal ways to be a candidate.
+Active participants in the curl project who want to join the core team can ask to join.

+The core team is a board of advisors.
+It deals with project management subjects that need confidentiality or for other reasons cannot be dealt with and discussed in the open (for example reports of code of conduct violations).
+Project matters should always as far as possible be discussed on open mailing lists.

 ## Server admins

 We run a web server, a mailing list and more on the curl project's primary